sudhanwadindorkar/incremental-maven-builder/README.md

 Replace the "xxx" in the version tag with the version from this project's pom.xml.

 ## Usage
-	mvn -b incremental -Dincremental.simulate=true|false -Dincremental.reactor.detailed=true|false
+	mvn -b builder-name -Dbuilder-option maven-switch

-Invoke the incremental builder using the `mvn -b incremental` switch.
-It will print the list of changed projects that will be built and also the projects that were skipped.
-It will then build the changed projects.
-The "incremental.simulate" flag, if set to true, does not run the actual build.
+The incremental builder can be invoked by specifying the builder name using the `-b builder-name` switch.
+Use `incremental` as the builder name for the single-threaded builder and `incremental-multithreaded` for the multi-threaded builder.
+The multi-threaded builder takes the same options as Maven's multi-threaded builder.
+See https://cwiki.apache.org/confluence/display/MAVEN/Parallel+builds+in+Maven+3 for more details on Maven's parallel build feature.
+The incremental builder will display the re-calculated reactor and proceed with bulding only the changed projects.

+The following builder options are supported and can be specified as properties:

+`incremental.skip.build=true|false` - If set to true, does not run the actual build.
 The value of the flag is false by default.
+This flag is useful if you want to just see the re-calculated reactor.

-The "incremental.reactor.detailed" flag, if set to true, prints a detailed reactor include the list of changed projects, dependent projects & skipped projects.
+`incremental.reactor.detailed=true|false` - If set to true, prints a detailed reactor which includes the list of changed projects, dependent projects & skipped projects.
 The value of the flag is false by default.

+The maven switches like -rf, -X are also supported.

-The following are some examples:
+Here are some examples:

 `mvn -b incremental clean install` -  Runs clean install on the changed projects.

+`mvn -b incremental-multithreaded clean install -T 1C` -  Runs clean install on the changed projects using the multi-threaded builder.

-`mvn -b incremental -Dincremental.simulate clean install` -  Just determines the changed projects, prints the list of the changed projects & skipped projects.
+`mvn -b incremental -Dincremental.skip.build -Dincremental.reactor.detailed clean` -  Just determines the changed projects & prints the list of the changed projects.

-`mvn -b incremental -Dincremental.reactor.detailed clean install` -  Runs clean install on the changed projects while printing a detailed reactor.
+`mvn -b incremental -Dincremental.reactor.detailed clean install` -  Prints detailed reactor information & then runs clean install on the changed projects.

 `mvn -b incremental -X clean install` -  Runs clean install on the changed projects while printing debug level information.